Dump-Log/depcheck/ReadMe.md

 ---

 ### Test Data
-the Test Data directory contains a requirements.txt which can be used for testing.
+the Test Data directory contains multiple files of different types for scanning.

 ---
 ## Scoring